SFTtech/openage/doc/nyan/nyan.md

-It is easy to read, write and modify, and most importantly, it can actually store unit upgrades, unit abilities, research, civ bonuses and age updates.
+It is easy to read, write and modify, and most importantly, it can actually store unit upgrades, unit abilities, research, civ bonuses and age upgrades.

 Technical specification